Admissions and Recruitment

 Students who are of age to drink legally in the United States (21 or older) are permitted to possess alcohol in their apartments if all occupants of the apartment are of age.
 If a resident is of age but has underage roommates, the resident may consume alcohol only in their private bedrooms.
 For residents without private bedrooms, alcohol may not be stored or consumed if all residents of the apartment are not of age.
 Residents who are not 21 or older are not permitted to consume alcohol on campus.

-Housing costs are accessed to the resident's Webster Bill Pay account and can be paid online, via credit or debit card.
+Housing costs are assessed to the resident's Webster Bill Pay account and can be paid online, via credit or debit card.
 Housing fees can also be paid in person at the Office of Student Accounts.

 Office of Student Accounts